Money laundering supervision for trusts or company service providers

 A discretionary trust isn’t a low-risk trust.

-A firm is a high-risk firm if it operates:
+A company is a high-risk business if it operates in a:

-- in a jurisdiction that has weak anti-money laundering systems
+- jurisdiction that has weak anti-money laundering systems

-A firm operates in a high-risk sector if:
+A business operates in a high-risk sector if:

 - it carries out frequent cash transactions of €15,000 or more

-- it is a company operating in the UK but incorporated outside the UK in a jurisdiction that isn’t equivalent to the UK
+- it’s a company operating in the UK but incorporated outside the UK in a jurisdiction that isn’t equivalent to the UK

 - some of its share capital is held as unregistered bearer shares

-An individual providing their services to a high-risk firm doesn’t have to register with HMRC if that firm is:
+An individual providing their services to a high-risk business doesn’t have to register with HMRC if that business is: